Looks at the emerging discussion about the potential implications of Brexit for EU pensionsJump to full report >>

 EU legislation has an impact on them:

 Following the vote on 23 June, the regulators said existing law would continue to apply until changed by the UK Government and Parliament (FCA Statement on European Union referendum result, 24 June 2016).

-The PLSA said pension schemes do not want major regulatory upheaval:
+The PLSA said pension schemes need a strong economy, the right regulation and strong financial services.
+They did not want major regulatory upheaval: